Daylight Savings Time Starts on Sunday, March 10, 2019 and your clocks will move forward one hour.

-If that doesn’t work, however, consider allowing them to nap a little longer, or put them to nap ½ hour earlier than their normal nap time, so they can catch up from the night/early morning.
-If you child no longer takes naps, or that suggestion doesn’t prove fruitful, you may have to adjust bedtime a bit earlier, but not by much.
-You want them to get on the new clock schedule quickly.
+If that doesn’t work, however, consider allowing them to nap a little longer, or put them to nap sooner than usual, so they can catch up from the night/early morning.

 By using this approach, any sleep confusion should be behind you in a few days.

 Before DLS: Over the course of the week before DLS, you can start shifting your child’s schedule earlier by 15 minutes, every two to three days.
-So a nap at 9am will start at 8:45am am and then bedtime will move by 15 minutes as well.
-By the end of the week, you will be close to the new adjusted time with an earlier bedtime starting at 6pm on the clock instead of 7pm on the clock, allowing them to wake up at their normal wake time on the clock.
+By the end of the week, you will be close to the new adjusted time with an earlier bedtime starting at 6 p.m. on the clock instead of 7 p.m. on the clock, allowing them to wake up at their normal wake time on the clock.

 After DLS: This works very similar to above, but by waiting until after the clock changes, gives you the benefit of moving earlier from the set time.
-If you child usually wakes up at 7 a.m., she will now wake up at 8 a.m., so the whole day will need to get adjusted from there.
-So for the first nap (assuming your child is a 9:00 a.m. napper, typically), your child would go down at 9:45am on the clock (8:45 a.m. to your child) adjusting the time closer to the 9:00 hour on your clock by moving 15 minutes every two to three days.
+If you child usually wakes up at 7 a.m., she will now wake up at 8 a.m., so the whole day will need to get adjusted by moving 15 minutes every two to three days for naps and bedtime.